xiaosu-zhu/Aurora.Music/Documentation/Extension/Extension Development.md

 # Extension Development

 Aurora Music have implemented the support for Extensions (1: [Extend your app with services, extensions, and packages][1], 2: [Create and consume an app service][2]).
 Here's what extensions in Aurora Music can do:

  - Performe as a lyric provider
  - Performe as an online music provider
  - Performe as an online metadata provider

 # How It Works

 Just as what you see in the link above, Aurora Music uses `Windows.ApplicationModel.Extensions` namespace to retrieve installed extensions, and uses `Windows.ApplicationModel.AppService` to call a specific service associated with an extension.
 In UWP, `AppService` is just like web service, we send query strings to it and wait for a response.
 So, it is easy to implement an extension in the following steps:

- 1. Complete the declaration of appxmanifest
+ 1. Complete app declaration in appxmanifest
  2. Write the code of your core service
  3. Implement Background Task and AppService Handler

 # Sample: A Simple Lyric Provider

 Now, it's play time, You can follow these steps to create a basic extension!

 ## Modify the APPXManifest ##

 To declare your app as an extension, you should add these lines to the `Package.appxmanifest`.
 First, you should check if it already included such namespaces at the first line:

     <Package xmlns="http://schemas.microsoft.com/appx/manifest/foundation/windows10"
 	     xmlns:mp="http://schemas.microsoft.com/appx/2014/phone/manifest"